 If you are, you might want to look at the shortcomings of paper-based assessments that computer-based assessments overcome.

 Computer-Based Assessments Vs Paper Based Assessments

 |Paper-Based Assessments||Computer-Based Assessments|

-|Takes a longer time to create.||Can be created in minutes with templates & ready-to-use questions|
+|Creation||Takes longer to create||Can be created in minutes with templates & ready-to-use questions|

 |Wastage||Includes heaps of test papers||There’s no paperwork involved in the process|